 Big and bold fonts

-A font is the set of characters your copy is displayed with.
+A font is the set of characters your copy is displayed in.
 This site uses system fonts or web safe fonts that are already installed on your computer.
 This way, your site might look different on a PC than on a Mac.
 If you want to use other fonts to make your site unique, they need to be downloaded when the site is loading.
 You can avoid this and play with characteristics of the fonts using CSS, without significant additional data load.

 You can make them large & bold